dipson94/Queue-Analyzer/readme.md

 2. Build the .exe file using pyinstaller.
 run 'pyinstaller -w --onefile Queue Analyzer.py' in terminal. find executable in dist folder.
+Or use auto-py-to-exe for GUI experience. pip install auto-py-to-exe and then run auto-py-to-exe in terminal.

 3. Run python script file.
 make sure the following dependencies are met before running Queue Analyzer.py file